8x8-dxi/ContactNowAPI/REPORTING.md

-nc_ans| the number of answered calls.| False nc_ans_in| | False nc_ans_man| the number of answered manual calls.| False nc_que| the number of calls placed in queuing system but not answered.| False nc_ans_le| the number of inbound calls answered before cutoff X seconds.| False nc_ans_gt| the number of inbound calls answered after cutoff X seconds.| False nc_que_le| the number of inbound calls abandoned before cutoff X seconds.| False
+nc_ans| the number of answered calls.| False nc_ans_in| | False nc_ans_man| the number of answered manual calls.| False nc_que| the number of calls placed in queueing system but not answered.| False nc_ans_le| the number of inbound calls answered before cutoff X seconds.| False nc_ans_gt| the number of inbound calls answered after cutoff X seconds.| False nc_que_le| the number of inbound calls abandoned before cutoff X seconds.| False